jorelius/ProSite/content/pages/cv.md

 _Awarded LaCLA full academic scholarship in sophomore year (2001) and maintained until completion of undergraduate degree (2005)_

-### Outstanding Computer Technology Student Award2000
+### Outstanding Computer Technology Student Award 2000

 _Class of 2000, Achievement award presented to one student per year._